Multiple Epiphyseal Dysplasia

 - Excision of patella if there is a double layer and it is causing pain

-- Total joint replacements: hips, knees and shoulders
+- Total joint replacements of the hips, knees and shoulders